ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 However,
 I strongly believe readthedocs.org should never be part of `an incredible journey`_.

-Read the Docs for Business has been created to help fund our work on the code base.
+readthedocs.com has been created to help fund our work.
-However, the fate of readthedocs.org is not tied to the fate of the business.
+*The fate of readthedocs.org is not tied to the fate of the business.**
-We believe readthedocs.org should be a resource available to the programming community forever, and we are doing everything in our power to make sure that happens.
+I believe readthedocs.org should be a resource available to the programming community forever, and we are doing everything in our power to make sure that happens.

 Our work creating a company is to help make both the open source and corporate documentation worlds better.